 CGM tip 1 – Use Skin-Tac™ Adhesive Wipes to add extra adhesive to the sensor

-I’ve also used it when the sensor starts coming off after a few days – I just add a little adhesive under the edge and reattach it that way.
-This method doesn’t work super well for me though, maybe because it’s pretty hard to clean the area where the sensor has come loose.
+Some also add Skin-Tac if the sensor starts coming off after a few days.
+Just add a little adhesive under the edge and reattach it that way.
+Again, this method doesn’t work super well for me, maybe because it’s pretty hard to clean the area where the sensor has come loose.

-It’s somewhat challenging to get off (from the area where you applied it as well as your hands), so I also use their adhesive remover wipes to get the adhesive off.
+It’s somewhat challenging to get off (from the area where you applied it as well as your hands), so I do recommend using the adhesive remover wipes to get the adhesive off.

-What I like about the overlay tape that I use is that it’s completely see-through, so unless you are all up and close, you don’t notice I have extra tape over the sensor.
-There’s nothing fancy about the tape I use, except for the grid that’s printed on the paper side, which makes it easier to measure out and cut straight.
+One thing to like about the overlay tape is that it’s completely see-through, so unless you are all up and close, you don’t notice that there’s an extra tape over the sensor.
+There’s nothing fancy about this tape, except for the grid that’s printed on the paper side, which makes it easier to measure out and cut straight.
 Other brands will most likely do the jobs just as well, so don’t worry if you can’t get this one.

-The one big downside to the overlay tape is that when I do a lot of cardio, or the weather is warm enough that I just sweat a lot, the tape really irritates my skin.
-After a few days it gets red and itchy, which is far from optimal.
+The one big downside I’ve found to the overlay tape is that when I do a lot of cardio, or the weather is warm enough that I sweat a lot, the tape really irritates my skin.
+After a few days, my skin gets red and itchy, which is far from optimal.
 So for me, it’s more of a fall/winter solution.
-In the summer, I use GrifGrips instead (see trick 4)
+In the summer, I use GrifGrips instead (see trick #2)”

 Of all my CGM tips, this is probably my favorite – this trick is brilliant!
 This little device will punch a perfect Dexcom-sized hole in the overlay tape.
 If you’ve ever tried to cut a hole in overlay tape, you know that it’s a pain, and pretty much impossible to do without it looking like it was cut by a four-year-old with dull scissors.